 While there are many rural communities that cannot even reach the 2 Mb/s speed, more of the larger cities, suburbs and urban areas have speeds available of 10 Mb/s and above.
 It is not limited to broadband/cable internet.
 On a recent visit to Southern California, I experienced internet speeds nearing 20 Mb/s from a DSL internet connection.

-Progressive internet providers offer speeds of 50 Mb/s and above.
-Last year Google discussed providing a community with 1 Gb/s (one gigabite per second) speeds.
+Some providers offer DSL speeds of 24 Mb/s and above, while some cable providers offer 30 mpbs or higher.
+Google Fiber (if you are lucky to live in a community that has access to it) offers 1 Gb/s (one gigabite per second) speeds.
 These ultra-high speed connections can handle just about any video we have available now and much more.

 How Fast Must Your Internet Be?

 Many internet providers charge a premium for faster speeds.
 To get an idea of your internet speed plan, look at your internet provider bill or check under internet services on your cable or phone bill.

 You can also test your current internet speed using the speedtest websites.
 If you want to upload and view your photos or watch online videos, consider opting for a faster internet package.

 What internet speed should you choose to watch movies?

 With Netflix, while you can stream at internet speeds of 1 Mb/s, the quality will be grainy on your big screen TV — as if you were watching a VHS movie.